OpenConext-Attic/OpenConext-Howto/03_Basic_Requirements.md

 # Basic installation requirements
 In this chapter we will start with the basic requirements to start installing OpenConext.
-Later on in the how-to there will be a couple of extra requirements installed, but I keep them there so that it is abvious they server that particular part of the installation.
+Later on in the how-to there will be a couple of extra requirements installed, but I keep them there so that it is obvious they serve that particular part of the installation.

-I am fully aware most, if not all Debian/Ubuntu installation manuals use the sudo commandline standard to execute commands with elevated root privileges.
+I am aware most, if not all Debian/Ubuntu installation manuals use the sudo commandline standard to execute commands with elevated root privileges.
 Throughout the whole of this manual however I became root once and executed all commands in a root shell for convenience.

 ## Become root
 ```